LiskHQ/lisk-desktop/docs/REDUX_STRUCTURE.md

   }
 }
 ```
+The token should always be set on the action level, not on the component level.

 ## Actions
 Actions should be generic and fetch the active token from the store, so the calls to the actions creators shouldn't be specific per token.
+So the components don't need to know which token is currently being used.
 ```javascript
 const genericActionCreator = (payload) => (dispatch, getState) {
   const activeToken = getState().settings.token.active;